tarantool/cartridge-cli/doc/commands/create.rst

 Using a custom template
 ^^^^^^^^^^^^^^^^^^^^^^^

+By default, ``create`` uses a standard template named ``cartridge``.
-You can also make your own custom template.
+However, you can also make a custom template.
 To create an application from it, run ``cartridge create`` with the ``--from`` flag, specifying the path to your template.

 If the template directory is a Git repository,